vhartman/vhartman.github.io/_posts/2025-04-19-numpy-aggregation.md

         return np.sum(all_robot_dists, axis=0)
 ```

+We need to take some care that we aggregate over the correct axes, but other than that, this code is relatively straightforward.

+You might argue now that the way that I choose here for the multi-robot configuration does not make sense, and you could make the whole thing better (more amenable to numpy/vectorization) by representing a single multi robot configuration as 2 dimensional array, where you have one configuration per robot.
+The collection of multiple robots would then become a 3 dimensional array, and the only thing that yo'd need to do is to let your ooperations run over the correct axes.

+And I'd love to do this!
+But unfortunately, my robots can all have different configuration spaces, and numpy does apparently not really like ragged arrays.
+So at least for now, we are doing the linear layout (i.e., simply stacking all the single robot configurations), and deal with the slicing of the configuration.

 Since this is part of [the work on multi-robot planning](/mrmg-planning/), I am doing the testing and benchmarking using pytest and pytest-benchmark.

-We'll run this for different numbers of points, and different dimensionalities of slices, and plot the runtime vs the number of points in a batch, resulting in the following curves:
+We'll run this for different numbers of points, and different dimensionalities of slices, and plot the runtime vs the number of points in a batch.
+We'll run this both for the sum and for the max aggregation, resulting in the following curves:

 <div style="width: 90%;margin:auto; text-align: center;">
   <img src="{{ site.url }}/assets/nu_mpc/lin_sys_n_5.png" style="width:29%; padding: 10px">